 This is such a calming activity for kids and adults!
 Simply relax into the moment and blow the biggest bubbles you possibly can.

 Indoors Brain Breaks for Kids

 10. Make Lemonade

-This is such a refreshing brain break that not only rewards your child’s mind but also their tummy.
+This refreshing activity not only rewards your child’s mind but also their tummy.
 Plus, it is a great way to keep hydrated.

 11. Balloon Volleyball

 Indoor settings are just perfect for a game of balloon volleyball!
 All you need for this indoor brain break for kindergarten is a balloon and quick reflexes.

 Quiz your kids over some funny (and intense!)
 Would You Rather Questions and get them scratching their heads.